The Quest 3 is the bar most serious PC VR gamers have already cleared. And, with most things gaming tech, more always comes soon after.

 Pimax Crystal Super – the visual peak

 If the Crystal Light is the entry to Pimax, the Crystal Super is the destination.
-Our full Crystal Super review framed the proposition cleanly: “Building upon the well-regarded (and well-received!)
-Crystal Light, the Super pushes boundaries with an astonishing 3840 x 3840 resolution per eye across nearly 30 million pixels total.”
+Our full Crystal Super review extract: “Building upon the well-regarded (and well-received!)
+Crystal Light, the Super pushes boundaries with an 3840 x 3840 resolution per eye across nearly 30 million pixels total.”
 The Crystal Super arrives with extraordinary visuals, comprehensive tracking, and modular optical engines that future-proof the purchase.
-VR Flight Sim Guy’s January 2026 verdict from his top-five round-up was unequivocal: “the absolute best you can get right now… it is an unbelievable package.”

 The modular optical engine design is the differentiator.
 Pimax offers four configurations on the same Crystal Super shell, each targeting a different priority: the default Ultrawide (50 PPD, 140° horizontal FOV, QLED), the 50 PPD QLED (127° FOV), the 57 PPD QLED (106° FOV, the sharpest QLED option), and the Sony 8K Micro OLED engine (116° FOV at 3840 x 3552 per eye).
 All four share the same headset, controllers, tracking, audio, and Tobii eye-tracking – you swap the optical engine, not the whole headset.
 That’s unique in the market.

-Worth pairing with: the Pimax Crystal Settings Guide for the per-sim configuration, and the Pimax Play 2.0 piece on how the software stack matured in early 2026.
+As an aside, check out my Pimax Crystal Settings Guide for the per-sim configuration, and the Pimax Play 2.0 piece on how the team at Pimax continue to develop their gear at lightning pace.

 Pimax Dream Air – the ultralight Micro-OLED